WKTC: History

+Sports programming

-In January 2012, WKTC began broadcasting Southeastern Conference college basketball games from ESPN Plus-operated SEC Network (later SEC TV), sharing with WOLO-TV.
+In January 2012, WKTC began broadcasting Southeastern Conference college basketball games from ESPN Plus–operated SEC Network (later SEC TV), sharing with WOLO-TV.
 This ended after the 2013–2014 season because of the launch of the cable-exclusive SEC Network in August 2014.

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Prior to November 2009, WKTC carried the Retro Television Network on digital subchannel 63.2.
 In November 2009, WKTC began carrying a simulcast of low-power station W67DP/WNXG on 63.2, shifting RTV to digital channel 63.3.
 In November 2011, WKTC began carrying Antenna TV on its 63.3 subchannel, thus shifting RTV once again, this time to digital subchannel 63.4.
 W67DP would go dark by June 2010.
 Retro TV would be removed on October 1, 2017, when a contract with Katz Broadcasting to carry Laff and Escape went into effect, which was notable as WKTC was the final Retro TV affiliate nationwide which held a major broadcast network affiliation on their main subchannel.